vvyre/util/react/src/use-form/README.md

 ## with External Store

-### createUseFormContext<T, K>()
+### createUseFormContext

+- TS: `createUseFormContext<T, K>()`
-- createContext API that includes type definitions of useForm<T>.
+- [createContext API](https://react.dev/reference/react/createContext#createcontext) that includes type definitions of useForm<T>.
 - You can use an optional type parameter, K, to include additional items inside the Context.
-- Since the results of the hook must be stored after it is called, it is not possible to set a default value in the createContext function.
+- Since the results of the hook must be stored after it is called, **it is not possible to set a default value** in the createContext function.

-### useFormContext<T, K>()
+### useFormContext

+- TS: `useFormContext<T, K>()`
-- useContext API that includes type definitions of useForm.
+- [useContext API](https://react.dev/reference/react/useContext#usecontext) that includes type definitions of useForm.
+- You can use an optional type parameter, K, to include additional items inside the Context.